 It’s not just being more flexible with working hours though - I’ve also tried to encourage people to be honest with each other.
 It’s such a British thing to just say “I’m fine thanks”, when somebody asks you how you’re feeling, but I don’t want my team to be like this - we’re not always ‘fine’, and I don’t think people should expect you to be either.
 We should be comfortable with the fact that people have both good and bad days, and this doesn’t mean they’re not contributing in a meaningful way.
 It’s been a slow burn implementing this, because it’s hard to change deeply rooted habits, but it’s a goal we all need to aim for.

-All of the challenges I’ve mentioned here are particularly difficult when you work and live in the same space, and it’s interesting how some of these problems have reared their heads during lockdown.
+All of the challenges I’ve mentioned here are particularly difficult when you work and live in the same space, and it’s interesting how some of these problems reared their heads during the lockdown.

 There has definitely been an issue with not having a physical separation between work and home.
 Because of what I’ve been through, I’m mindful of managing this, but I’ve spoken to people who have been working so hard they find that several hours have passed without them noticing.
 We’ve had to manage so much change, and it’s been extremely challenging.

-The other side of this, of course, is that certain people have flourished under lockdown.
-For people with social anxiety, not having to deal with going out and meeting people has been beneficial.
+The other side of this, of course, is that certain people flourished under lockdown.
+For people with social anxiety, not having to deal with going out and meeting people was beneficial.

-This is essential to remember after lockdown.
+This is essential to remember, though.
 Everybody is different, and for employers, it’s so important to be mindful of an individual’s circumstances.
-Work is a personal thing, and striking a healthy work/life balance is different for everyone both during and after COVID-19.
+Work is a personal thing, and striking a healthy work/life balance is different for everyone both during and after Covid-19.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect British Red Cross or British Red Cross Training.